jgorset/fandjango/docs/source/usage/authorization.rst

     `Facebook's documentation on authorization <http://developers.facebook.com/docs/authentication/>`_

-You may govern which permissions the application requests by default by configuring the ``FACEBOOK_APPLICATION_INITIAL_PERMISSIONS`` setting::
+You can govern which permissions the application requests by default by configuring the ``FACEBOOK_APPLICATION_INITIAL_PERMISSIONS`` setting::

-    FACEBOOK_APPLICATION_INITIAL_PERMISSIONS = ['read_stream', publish_stream']
+    FACEBOOK_APPLICATION_INITIAL_PERMISSIONS = ['read_stream', 'publish_stream']

 .. admonition:: See also